anoma/namada/tech-specs/src/explore/design/intent_gossip/matchmaker.md

 The database contains intents received by the node from the topics list that passed the filter.

 The state is arbitrary data that is managed by the main program.
-The state must be maintained by the main program.
 That state is given to all calls in the main program.

 The database is persistent but the state is not.
 When a node is started the state is recovered by giving all intents from the database to the main program.